bollu/ppsspp-help/input/index.md

 #### Hack Settings ####

 These options are workarounds for things we don't emulate properly in some specific games, or speed improvements that may cause problems.
 Be careful, most of these options break games.

+__Timer Hack__

+It trades speed for accuracy by not stepping the emulated PSP CPU in correct timing.
+Enabling it can give performance increase in some games.
+Try experimenting with it.

 __Disable Alpha Test__